transmissions11/solmate/README.md

 ## Acknowledgments

-These contracts were heavily inspired by and/or modified from many sources, primarly:
+These contracts were heavily inspired by and/or modified from many sources, primarily:

 - [Dappsys](https://github.com/dapphub/dappsys)
 - [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts)